Leaderboard

 1 point

-45. Nah.
+Nah.
 I’ll still double down on the production side of AEW dropping the ball.
 It isn’t the first time.
 However, it’s not a deal breaker or anything.
 I still need AEW in my life as the antidote to how disappointed I’ve been with WWE.
 When Tony Khan says that first Revolution show is the best PPV ever.
 I’m not that inclined to argue the point.
 It’s a phenomenal show that sets a high water mark for what is still a young company.
 So yeah.
 They could be doing better.
 But I think I’ll also enjoy watching them learn.
 I wonder how the reaction to the Wargames with Brian Pillman would have been received in this day and time.
 My understanding is that SIDs powerbomb getting caught up on the roof was a botch (along with some audibly called spots).
 A botch that definitely worked in the context of the match.
-But one where somebody got hurt out of it.
+But one where somebody got hurt out of it.1 point

 1 point